A former high school football coach charged with sexual assault on a child will be in court Wednesday.

 "I honestly thought it wasn't true.
 But then it started showing up everywhere, on Facebook, on the news.
 So I was like, 'wow, I did not know him as well,'" said student Austin Schwabe.

-You might remember, another former coach at Liberty High School was arrested in July of 2012 for sexual assault on a child.
-Travis Clark also taught science at the school.
+Kindig is not the first coach from Liberty High School to face charges of sexual assault on a child.
+Travis Clark, who taught science at the school, was arrested in July of 2012 for sexual assault on a child.
 His trial is set for April.